-In May 2011 Jaguar and Williams announced a collaboration to build the C-X75 hybrid supercar, one of the world’s highest performing and environmentally sustainable high performance vehicles.
-The C-X75 will deliver incredibly low CO2 emissions of less than 99g/km while being able to achieve in excess of 200mph.
+In May 2011 Jaguar and Williams Advanced Engineering announced a collaboration to build the C-X75 hybrid supercar, one of the world’s highest performing and environmentally sustainable high performance vehicles.
+The C-X75 delivers incredibly low CO2 emissions of less than 99g/km while being able to achieve in excess of 200mph.

 Williams Advanced Engineering has provided its engineering expertise in areas including aerodynamics, carbon composite manufacture and hybrid technologies.

-A direct technology transfer between elite motorsport and road-going production cars is key to C-X75’s success.
-The supercar’s chassis will be made of carbon-fibre to create an incredibly lightweight, yet rigidly strong structure.
+A direct technology transfer between elite motorsport and road-going production cars has been key to the C-X75.
+The supercar’s chassis is made of carbon-fibre to create an incredibly lightweight, yet rigidly strong structure.

 - Mixes internal combustion power with electric motors to achieve supercar performance and less than 99g/km CO2 emissions

 - Downsized highly boosted petrol engine with two powerful electric motors and four-wheel-drive